cdandoy/DbPop/README.md

 # Usage

-When the application is ready, open http://localhost:7104/ in your browser.
+Start DbPop and open http://localhost:7104/ in your browser.
 The datasets can be loaded from the main Dashboard page.
 The active dataset is highlighted with a subtle green border.

 The recommended way of delivering DbPop to the development team is by using a Docker Compose file and configuration files in your source control repository.